Should Runners Go to a PT?

 Mobility is the capacity to move your joints freely and efficiently, which makes it essential for injury prevention.

-If you can do a slow windmill with your arms overhead and your shoulder moves freely through its range of motion without experiencing pain, then you have mobility in your shoulder.
+If you can do a slow windmill with your arms overhead and your shoulder moves freely through its range of motion without experiencing pain, then your shoulder has mobility.

 Injury Prevention

-Running is a popular, convenient and relaxing form of exercise.
-Unfortunately, if you don’t take certain precautions beforehand, running can become dangerous for your health.
+Running is a popular, convenient, and relaxing form of exercise.
+Unfortunately, running can become dangerous for your health if you don’t take certain precautions beforehand.

-They’ll also assist you in understanding the capacity of your body for weight bearing, which may differ for everyone depending on individual experience and training level.
+They’ll also help you understand your body’s capacity for weight bearing, which may differ depending on your individual experience and training level.

-Musculoskeletal system injuries are unfortunately quite common and may be caused by a variety of issues.
-When runners experience pain in their joints, it’s often an indication that something is amiss; thus, seeking professional medical assistance should always be your first port of call.
+Unfortunately, musculoskeletal system injuries are quite common and may be caused by a variety of issues.
+When runners experience pain in their joints, it’s often an indication that something is amiss; thus, seeking professional medical assistance should always be their first port of call.

-If you’re interested in learning more about how physical therapy can benefit runners or if you’d like to schedule an appointment, visit our home page or contact us today.
+If you want to learn more about how physical therapy can benefit runners or if you’d like to schedule an appointment, visit our home page or contact us today.

 Request An Appointment